 It's been a few months since my brain hemorrhage and I've finally stopped feeling like all of my blood vessels are made of glass.

 More or less.
-I mean, I still imagine them all as a cluster of dried and crusty rubber bands from time to time, but, for the most part, my constant anxiety over springing another leak in my head has subsided.
+I mean, I still imagine them all as a cluster of dry and crusty rubber bands from time to time, but, for the most part, my constant anxiety over springing another leak in my head has subsided.
 There's still a subtle underlying buzz of apprehension, but isn't there always?

 Despite everything, or more likely because of it, I have been devoting much of what can best be described as my new lease on life toward finishing up a major rewrite of my latest novel.
 Soon I will begin the humiliating challenge of shopping it around (again) to a slew of major and minor players in, what Terry Southern liked to call, "the quality lit game."